GatorSethBarber/SoftwareEngineeringGroup24/Setup.md

 therefore, no redirection takes place and the dashboard is contained within a single page.

 #### Viewing User information
+Viewing user information can be done so through the dashboard via a logged-in user with a cookie.
+It is the first tab, and the one that opens when the redirect initially happens.
+It has infromation about the user that they input during their registering process which matches what is utilized in the back-end.
+Data is obtained by decoding the cookie through a back-end query.

 #### Veiwing Your Cards in MyWallet